 L. Welte, A. Calzolari, R. Di Felice, F. Zamora, and J Gómez-Herrero, "Highly conductive nanoribbons of coordination polymers", Nat.
 Nanotech.
 5, 110 (2010).

-This research is focused on the study of intermolecular interactions among DNA bases, backbones and the environment and their effects on the charge transport along extended supermolecular structures.
-Systems of interest are DNA double helices [poly(G)-poly(C)] and supermolecular structures composed of DNA bases (e.g. dimers, G4).
+This research is focused on the study of intermolecular interactions in minerals and bimolecular assemblies, such as DNA-bases and peptides, including their effects on the charge transport along extended supermolecular structures.
+Systems of interest are Apatites, DNA double helices [poly(G)-poly(C)] and supermolecular structures composed of DNA bases (e.g. dimers, G4).

-Collaborations: A. Garbesi (CNR-ISOF, Bologna, IT), R. Di Felice (Univ.
+Collaborations: M. Fornari (Central Michigan Univ, USA), A. Garbesi (CNR-ISOF, Bologna, IT), R. Di Felice (Univ.
 South California, USA)

 D.A.
 Ryndyk, E. Shapir, D. Porath, A. Calzolari, R. Di Felice, and G. Cuniberti, "Scanning Tunneling Spectroscopy of Single DNA Molecules", ACSnano 3, 1651 (2009).